klis87/redux-requests/docusaurus/docs/tutorial/7-local-updates.md

 is no `request` key - after all we didn't want to make any request.
 Another difference is that the update function is not attached directly to the query type (in our case `FETCH_BOOK_DETAIL`), but inside the object as `updateData`.
-This is because we need to pass also `local: true` to the mutation to mark is as a local one.
+This is because we need to pass also `local: true` to the mutation to mark it as a local one.